durrantX/dsc---phase-3---project/README.md

 - Update the model with optimal parameters
   - Snapshot of comprehensive metrics
   - Calculate evaluation metrics with confusion matrices
-  - Evalute using the AUC ROC curve
+  - Evaluate using the AUC ROC curve
-- Compare updated model to baeline random forest
+- Compare updated model to baseline random forest

 # Plot the Confusion Matrix